aws-deadline/deadline-cloud-worker-agent/docs/worker_api_contract.md

     * Response: ResourceNotFoundException(404) -> The Worker has been deleted.
 Just exit the application.
     * Response: ValidationException(400), ConflictException(409), AccessDeniedException(403),
     InternalServerException(500) -> Ignore; just continue.
-6. If the Worker Agent supports and has been configured to Delete the Worker on shutdown, and the conditions have been met for that deletion then call the `DeleteWorker` API with (farmId, fleetId, workerId).
-    * Response: Success(200) -> Continue
-    * Response: ThrottlingException(429), InternalServerException(500) -> Perform exponential backoff, and then retry.
-    * Response: ConflictException(409):
-        * `reason` is `STATUS_CONFLICT` and `resourceId` is of the Worker -> This only happens if the Worker does not have `CREATED` or `STOPPED` status.
-Update the Worker to `STOPPED` status, and try to delete again.
-        * Otherwise -> Abort.
-Exit the application.
-    * Response: ResourceNotFoundException(404), ValidationException(400), AccessDeniedException(403) -> Ignore; just continue.
 7. Exit the application as desired.

 Note: If the available time remaining for a regular drain is ever less than 10 seconds, then switch